-- All meeting information is published at the MPO office. - All meetings are posted on the MetroPlanOrlando.org electronic calendar, along with contact information and agendas when available. - For some special meetings, or meetings that occur at different times or locations than normal, the organization uses additional tools for advance notification to support the regular methods.
-These may include emails to database subscribers, social media, or notifications via partners or media. - MetroPlan Orlando makes every effort to avoid short-notice meetings.
-In the event one is required, the procedures and tools listed above are used to publicize it. - MetroPlan Orlando makes all materials available in print, upon request, and regularly publicizes the opportunity to ask for print materials.
+- All meeting information is posted at the MPO office. - All meetings are posted on the MetroPlanOrlando.gov electronic calendar, along with contact information and agendas when available. - For some special meetings, or meetings that occur at different times or locations than normal, the organization uses additional tools for advance notification to support the regular methods.
+These may include emails to database subscribers, social media, or notifications via partners or media. - MetroPlan Orlando makes all materials available in print, upon request, and regularly publicizes the opportunity to ask for print materials. - MetroPlan Orlando provides an online, virtual option for the public to participate in meetings remotely.
+Information on accessing the virtual meeting is published in the website calendar.
+Virtual participants will have opportunities to comment.